 - provide testimony as needed on proposed legislation/regulation and practice issues pertinent to the profession,

-- represent Ohio technologists at ODH Bureau of Envvironmental and Radiation Protection meetings pertinent to our practice,
+- represent Ohio technologists at ODH Bureau of Environmental and Radiation Protection meetings pertinent to our practice,

 - interact with the ODH on revisions to the Ohio Administrative rules relative to the practice of radiology, and

-- collaborate with OSRT's legislative adviser who activley networks and monitors all legislative activities at the State Capitol.
+- collaborate with OSRT's legislative consultant who activley networks and monitors all legislative activities at the State Capitol.